8go/matrix-commander/README.md

                         option.
 With "tail" some messages read might be old, i.e. already read before, some might be new, i.e. never read before.
 It prints the messages and then the program stops.
-Unlike "once" and "forever" that listen in ALL rooms, "tail"listens only to the room specified in the credentials file or the --room options.
 Messages are sorted, last-first.
-Look at --tail as that option is related to --listen tail.Furthermore, when listening to messages, no
-                        messages will be sent.
+                        Look at --tail as that option is related to --listen tail.
+The option "all" gets all messages available, old and new.
+Unlike "once" and "forever" that listen in ALL rooms, "tail" and "all" listen only to the room specified in the credentials file or the --room options.
+Furthermore, when listening to messages, no messages will be sent.
 Hence, when listening, --message must not be used and piped input will be ignored.